sdecesco/targetDB/README.md

 TargetDB
 =========

-TargetDB is a tool to quickly querry multiple publicly available databases and provide an integrated view of the information available about potential targets.
+TargetDB is a tool to quickly query multiple publicly available databases and provide an integrated view of the information available about potential targets.
 A quick binding pocket search is also performed (using `fpocket`).

+**Tutorial**: A document containing details on the methods used can be found [HERE (pdf)](targetDB/resources/TargetDB_tutorial.pdf)

 Installation
 ------------